hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-list-dns-domain alice wonderland.com

-The function of obtaining the list of dns domain parameters.
+This function of obtaining the list of dns domain parameters.

 *******************************************************************